Craig-J/AlbedoBot/README.md

 * BDO Module - [Black Desert Online](https://www.blackdesertonline.com/) game specific commands.
 Planned in the future.

 # Contributing
 Pull requests and feature requests (create an issue) are welcome.
-If you have any questions join the discord server.
+If you have any questions join the discord server, [Great Tomb of Nazarick](https://discord.gg/Uf9ZME7).